Karachi–Peshawar Line: Early development

 The Scinde Railway was constructed in 1861 as a broad gauge railway line between Karachi and Kotri.
-Work on the line had commenced in April 1858 and was the first railway line for public use in the region.
-Following the completion of the line, the Indus Steam Flotilla began docking in Kotri (instead of Karachi) from Multan.
+Work on the first line for public use in the region had commenced in April 1858.
+Following completion, the Indus Steam Flotilla began docking in Kotri instead of Karachi from Multan.
 The Punjab Railway was constructed and inaugurated in late 1861 as a broad gauge railway line between Multan and Lahore, and later extended to Amritsar.
-Thus the travel time between Sindh and Punjab was greatly reduced together with the Scinde Railway, Indus Steam Flotilla and Punjab Railways; the previous 40 day journey between Karachi and Lahore was reduced to 48 hours.
+The travel time between Sindh and Punjab was greatly reduced together with the Scinde Railway, Indus Steam Flotilla and Punjab Railways; the previous 40 day journey between Karachi and Lahore was reduced to 48 hours.

 Mergers & expansion

-In 1870, the Scinde, Punjab & Delhi Railway was formed from the incorporation of the Scinde Railway, Indus Steam Flotilla, Punjab Railway and Delhi Railway companies to increase the efficiency of passenger and cargo transport between Sindh and Punjab.
-However, the rail gap between Kotri and Multan was considered a hassle as the Indus River and Sutlej River were major obstacles to cross at the time.
-In 1871, the Indus Valley State Railway was inaugurated and construction began on extending the railway line from Multan south towards Bahawalpur (crossing the Sutlej River) and onwards to Rohri.
+In 1870, the Scinde, Punjab & Delhi Railway was with the merger of the Scinde Railway, Indus Steam Flotilla, Punjab Railway and Delhi Railway companies to increase efficiency of passenger and cargo transport between Sindh and Punjab.
+However, the rail gap between Kotri and Multan was considered a hassle, as the Indus River and Sutlej River were major obstacles to crossings at the time.
+In 1871, the Indus Valley State Railway was inaugurated and construction began on extending the railway line from Multan south towards Bahawalpur, crossing the Sutlej River and to Rohri.
 In 1876, the Punjab Northern State Railway was constructed between Lahore and Peshawar and in 1883 the Attock Bridge over the Indus River was opened.
 In 1878, the Empress Bridge over the Sutlej River was opened and in 1879 the Indus Valley State Railway reached Rohri.
-From Rohri, a steam ferry would transport eight rail carriages at a time across the Indus between Rohri and Sukkur.
-This was found to be cumbersome and time-consuming.
-In 1889, the Lansdowne Bridge between Rohri and Sukkar was opened and in 1893, work on the Kotri Bridge commenced.
+From there, a steam ferry would transport eight rail carriages at a time across the Indus between Rohri and Sukkur.
+This was cumbersome and time-consuming.
+In 1889, the Lansdowne Bridge between Rohri and Sukkar was opened and in 1893 work on the Kotri Bridge commenced.
 It was only in 1900 that the section between Rohri and Kotri was completed.
 In 1885, all the companies were merged to form the North Western State Railway.